tempdata73/crowd_analysis/README.md

 - [ ] Trancos: [Webpage](http://agamenon.tsc.uah.es/Personales/rlopez/data/trancos/)

 ## Training and data generation
 Model training supports both GPU and CPU, the former being recommended.
-If you wish to train the model from sratch then you can use [this notebook](https://colab.research.google.com/drive/1OLB5xp14I0VAJ8-SjeDyFnc58nBZyMgE#scrollTo=e1Mg8BGZLEZo) or clone this repo, download a dataset (e.g. Shanghai dataset) and do:
+If you wish to train the model from sratch then you can use the provided Colab notebook or clone this repo, download a dataset (e.g. Shanghai dataset) and do:
 ```console
 foo@bar:crowd_estimation$ mv path/to/dataset_folder Shanghai
 foo@bar:crowd_estimation$ python make_dataset.py Shanghai/ Shanghai_A